Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Enfield and are not the council.
 About us

-The Culture and Environment Scrutiny Panel is scheduled to consider reports on urban green space and waste and recycling management.
-The panel will also review its work programme for the upcoming year.
+The Culture and Environment Scrutiny Panel of Enfield Council was scheduled to meet on Monday, 16 March 2026, to discuss reports on urban green spaces and waste and recycling management.
+The panel was also due to review its work programme for the upcoming year.

 Urban Green Space